 The Plan limits the use of derivatives through direct or separate account investments such that the derivatives used are liquid and able to be readily valued in the market.
-Derivative usage in separate account structures is limited to hedging purposes or to gain market exposure in a non-speculative manner.
-The fair market value of the Plan's derivatives through direct or separate account investments was approximately \$3 million and \$1 million as of December 31, 2017 and December 31, 2016, respectively.
+Derivative usage in separate account structures is limited to hedging or adjusting market exposure in a non-speculative manner.
+The fair market value of the Plan's derivatives through direct or separate account investments was approximately \$6 million and \$3 million as of December 31, 2018 and December 31, 2017, respectively.

-In addition, assets are held in trust for non-U.S. Pension Benefits plans, primarily in the U.K. and Canada, which are governed locally in accordance with specific jurisdictional requirements.
-These assets are overseen by local management in Canada and by trustees with a combination of members representing plan participants and local management in the U.K. Investments in the non-U.S. Pension Benefits plans consist primarily of fixed-income securities and equity securities and had a fair market value of \$927 million and \$797 million at December 31, 2017 and December 31, 2016, respectively.
-These investments are valued using quoted prices in active markets (Level 1) as well as significant observable inputs (Level 2).
+In addition, assets are held in trust for non-U.S. Pension Benefits plans, primarily in the U.K. and Canada, which are governed in accordance with specific jurisdictional requirements.
+Investments in the non-U.S. Pension Benefits plans consist primarily of fixed income and equities and had a fair market value of \$833 million and \$927 million at December 31, 2018 and December 31, 2017, respectively.
 Investments with significant unobservable inputs (Level 3) are immaterial in the non-U.S. Pension Benefits plans.

-The fair market value of assets related to our PRB Benefits was \$358 million and \$360 million as of December 31, 2017 and December 31, 2016, respectively.
-These assets included \$165 million and \$161 million at December 31, 2017 and December 31, 2016, respectively, which were invested in the master trust described above and are therefore invested in the same assets described above.
+The fair market value of assets related to our PRB Benefits was \$300 million and \$358 million as of December 31, 2018 and December 31, 2017, respectively.
+These assets included \$141 million and \$165 million at December 31, 2018 and December 31, 2017, respectively, which were invested in the master trust described above and are therefore invested in the same assets described above.
 The remaining investments are held within Voluntary Employees' Beneficiary Association (VEBA) trusts.
 The assets of the VEBA trusts are also overseen by the Investment Committee and managed by the same investment fiduciary that manages the master trust's investments.
 These assets are generally invested in mutual funds and are valued primarily using quoted prices in active markets (Level 1).
-There were no Level 3 investments in the VEBA trusts at December 31, 2017 or December 31, 2016.
+There were no Level 3 investments in the VEBA trusts at December 31, 2018 or December 31, 2017.

 The table below details assets by category for our VEBA trusts.
-These assets consisted primarily of publicly-traded equity securities and publicly-traded fixed-income securities.
+These assets consisted primarily of publicly-traded equity securities and publicly-traded fixed income securities.